VictoriaParkes/MS1-Vikki-Sponge-Patisserie/README.md

 ## Icons
-Icons were used as visual indicators for the social media links and for contact details.
+Icons were used as visual indicators for the social media links, star ratings and contact details.

 All icons were sourced from [Font Awesome](https://fontawesome.com/)